lsst-dm/dmtn-185/index.rst

 The LFA is implemented as a local S3 service on the summit and will be synced to the USDF at some cadence, and additional artifacts can be added to it.
 The Camera Control System Database is a source of telemetry information, all of which is not published to the SAL and hence only a subset is captured in the EFD.
 Observatory human logging including operator comments (for both timely and offline annotation of images and miscellaneous temporal events), in a dedicated database, and shall be accessible via the Science Platform.
-Similarly any hardware changes across the observatory are in principle recorded in a separate Maintenance Management System (MMS) database which is still under construction.
+Similarly, any hardware changes across the observatory are in principle recorded in a separate Maintenance Management System (MMS) database which is still under construction.

 What is the state of implementation?
 ------------------------------------

 The software architecture is mature and in production.
-However only a minority of CSCs publish all this information at this time.
+However, only a minority of CSCs publish all this information at this time.
 More CSCs are being added all the time as we discover data gaps (e.g. seismic sensors, GIS, HVAC) and will likely continue into operations.
 Any new CSCs should have provenance requirements explicitly stated (e.g. publishing their firmware version along with their telemetry) as makes sense for the CSCs in question.